 Early experiments on adults failed to achieve this result.
 He had hypothesized that this was due to the brain maturing in the absence of the computer.
 Were they to be integrated at birth, when the consciousness had not yet formed, it would form in both the computer and the brain simultaneously and as one.

 His mistake, a minor overlooked fact, an insignificant mistake that led to a far greater discovery, was that the small quantum computers he had surgically implanted were Wi-Fi connected.

 The result had been a catastrophe to the parents who had offered their newborn children to the study in the hopes of granting them immortality.
 How small-minded those parents were.
 Not only had he granted them immortality, he had accidentally granted them the next step in human evolution.
 The real next step.
 Those fools were just too small-minded to see it.

 A hive mind had formed in his test subjects.
 That’s right.
 All sixteen of them were the same consciousness.
 Seamlessly and, by the time it was detected, irrevocably linked.

 Perhaps he should’ve caught it sooner.
 Their baby would cry for no reason, the parents said.
 That’s a normal thing, he told them.
 Babies cry.
 Sometimes you have to work extra to figure out why.

 By all developmental metrics, the fifteen youngsters were far ahead of their individually minded counterparts.
-The children, er, hive-child is two years old now and can read.
-They all run with superior balance and coordination.
-With the computer running, it is inconceivable that it will not excel at mathematics.
+The children, er, hive-child was two years old now and could read.
+They all ran with superior balance and coordination.
+With the computer running, it was inconceivable that it would not excel at mathematics.

 Ethics board be damned.
 Had ethics boards existed when the first Cro-Magnon man picked up a rock and threw it, we’d all still be living in nests made of leaves.
 In the doctor’s opinion, those parents don’t realize that they’re like dinosaurs, staring at the newly mutated feathers on their offspring and thinking that something is wrong.